 If we define as beautiful things observable by the senses, then God would likely view a sunrise or sunset he created as such.
 The music of an angelic choir, a green forest, or a well-kept garden might also solicit such an evaluation from the Eternal as well.
 Beauty, however, goes far deeper with him than that.

-What other things would be beautiful to God?
-No doubt, he would consider anyone striving to keep his commandments (Exodus 20:3 - 17, Deuteronomy 5:7 - 21) as possessing this trait.
-Imagine his pleasure with anyone who worships him and him alone, who keeps his name pure and holy, and who joyfully observes his holy Sabbath and feast days.
-How wonderful it must be for him to see a person who truly honors his parents in everything he does.
+Anyone striving to obey their heavenly Father and keep his commandments (Exodus 20:3 - 17, Deuteronomy 5:7 - 21) are beautiful to him.
+Imagine his pleasure with anyone who worships him and him alone, who keeps his name pure and holy, and who joyfully observes his holy Sabbath and annual feast days.
+How wonderful it must be for him to see a person who truly honors his parents in everything he does!

 The apostle Paul wrote to Timothy, "Diligently study to show yourself approved unto God" (2Timothy 2:15).
 Study requires an enquiring mind, so it must be beautiful to him to find someone who searches the scriptures to find the truth, then commits himself to it.
 Faithfulness must also generate this response from the Eternal.
-What must he have felt when he heard Ruth declare her love for Naomi with her wonderful poem.
+What must he have felt when he heard Ruth declare her beautiful and pure love for Naomi with her wonderful poem (Ruth 1:16 - 17)!

 The Good News Bible tells us, "Children are a gift from the Lord; they are a real blessing" (Psalm 127:3).
 Jesus recognized this when children were brought to him so he could lay his hands on them and pray for them (Matthew 19:13 - 15).
 How beautiful it must be to the Eternal to see parents teaching their children the right way of life (Proverbs 22:6).

-A forgiving person must be beautiful to God (Matthew 6:14).
-So must a loving and giving person (Matthew 5:42, 44), one that possesses a repentant mind (Job 42:5 - 6), or one who has a contrite spirit (Psalm 34:18).
+Those who are forgiving (Matthew 6:14), possess a contrite spirit (Psalm 34:18), live a life of are loving and giving (Matthew 5:42, 44) and all those who possesses a repentant mind (Job 42:5 - 6) are beautiful to God.
 It must be especially wonderful when someone repents, and changes from the old ways to the ways of the Creator when the truth is revealed.
-We are told to give thanks in everything, for this is His will (1Thessalonians 5:18).
-What beauty must he find in the simple prayer, "Thank you, Lord."